Black Tea Cake with Blackberry Lime Jam & Honey Whipped Cream

 To make Honey Whipped Cream:

-- Place water in a shallow bowl and sprinkle gelatin on top.
-Let stand until gelatin has bloomed (mixture will become solid).
+Place water in a small microwave-safe shallow bowl and sprinkle gelatin on top.
+Let stand until gelatin has bloomed (about 5 minutes; mixture will become solid).

-- Place heavy cream in a chilled bowl and on medium-high speed beat until thick, about 2-3 minutes.
+Place heavy cream in chilled stand mixer bowl and on medium-high speed beat until thick, about 2-3 minutes.